Gary Kelly (footballer, born 1966): Later career

 Kelly joined Neil Warnock's Sheffield United in 2003 reaching the semi-finals of the FA Cup before losing 1–0 to Arsenal at Old Trafford.
-He also reached the 2003 Football League First Division play-off Final eventually losing to 3–0 to Wolverhampton Wanderers at the Millennium Stadium, Cardiff.
+He also reached the 2003 Football League First Division play-off final eventually losing to 3–0 to Wolverhampton Wanderers at the Millennium Stadium, Cardiff.

 Kelly later signed for Conference National clubs Northwich Victoria and Leigh RMI where he was player assistant manager.

 International career

 Kelly played for the Ireland U19 national team that qualified for the 1983 UEFA European Under-18 Football Championships where despite remaining unbeaten in a group that included eventual winners, France, they were eliminated.
 Kelly also played in the 1984 UEFA European Under-18 Championship in Russia.
-Ireland won their group stage before losing the semifinal 2–1 against host country Russia in front of a 40,000 crowd in Dynamo Stadium, Moscow.
+Ireland won their group stage before losing the semifinal 2–1 against hosts Russia in front of a 40,000 crowd in Dynamo Stadium, Moscow.
 Ireland lost the third place playoff 2–1 to Poland in front of a 60,000 crowd at the Lenin Stadium, Moscow.
 Kelly was voted goalkeeper of the tournament by legendary Russian goalkeeper Lev Yashin.

-Ireland's exploits earned them qualification for the 1985 FIFA World Youth Championships in Russia and a first UEFA medal but Kelly was refused permission to be released by his club Newcastle United.
+Ireland's exploits earned them a qualification for the 1985 FIFA World Youth Championships in Russia and a first UEFA medal but Kelly was refused permission to be released by his club Newcastle United.
 Kelly played in the first three games of the 1986 UEFA European Under-18 Football Championship qualification campaign, as Ireland topped the group before new UEFA age restrictions ruled him out of the remaining tournament.